PaloAltoNetworks/terraform-provider-scm/docs/data-sources/radius_server_profile_list.md

 Read-Only:

+- `encrypted_values` (Map of String, Sensitive) Map of sensitive values returned from the API.
 - `protocol` (Attributes) The RADIUS authentication protocol (see [below for nested schema](#nestedatt--data--protocol))
 - `retries` (Number) The number of RADIUS server retries
 - `server` (Attributes List) Server (see [below for nested schema](#nestedatt--data--server))